livewire/livewire/docs/morph.md

 'inject_morph_markers' => false,
 ```

-#### Internal look-ahead

-In addition to injected markers, Livewire has an additional step in it's algorithm that checks subsequent elements and their contents before assuming an element should be changed rather than added.

-Here is a visualization of the "look-ahead" algorithm in action:

-// Visualization

 #### Wrapping conditionals

 If the above two solutions don't cover your situation, the most reliable way to avoid morphing problems is to wrap conditionals and loops in their own elements that are always present.